Summer Checklist: Update Your Nonprofit Accounting Standards & More

 Is the website friendly for mobile screens?
 A significant number of website visitors come from smartphones and tablets.
 Show your modernity with a website adapted to these visitors!

-Google also offers a Mobile-Friendly Test to measure whether your website is compatible for smartphones and tablets.
+Google also offers a Mobile-Friendly Test to measure whether your website is compatible with smartphones and tablets.

 #8) Consolidate Your Management Tools On A Single Software